couch-consulting/bayes_insurance_java/README.md

     * Given CSV File which is a subset of the original dataset

 ## Next Todos
+* Write up connection setup
-* Build correct hierarchy
+* Think about: Build correct hierarchy (not one file)
     * Create another file structure where it is not a one-file solution and easier to read/inspect

-* Save Network in a better fashion (if possible)
+* Test data input file
+    * find out how to leave out "any" vars of current case line
+    * give possibility to not give "tarif" in the case line
 * Create complete documentation
-* Maybe create tests
-* GO through code, refactor if possible and comment if additional is needed
-* See if our solution fits to task completion
-* Display Network in normal Workflow/App but not afterwards
-* find out why "-" is an illegal character
-* Look at todos
+    * Warum Netica, Warum java etc.... + warum so gebaut
+    * Eigene test bewertungen mit input data (an 1-2 beispielen)
+    * Doku Read.me in leserlich

 ## Current Workflow
 1. Build Utils function within normal java setup under 'src_test/' (or directly within the one-file java class)